anik-kaushik-kumar/watch-os/README.md

 # WatchOS

+"What time is it?"
+"Time for you to get a watch!"

 **WatchOS** is a minimalist operating system that does one thing: display the current time in real-time.
 Built with C and assembly, WatchOS is a simple yet powerful project for understanding the basics of operating system development.
 It runs as a bootable ISO and can be tested using an emulator like QEMU.

 ## Features: